The Ecommerce Sales Funnel Explained

 Top of the Ecommerce Sales Funnel: Getting Noticed and Attracting Visitors

 The top of the ecommerce funnel has the objective of catching as many leads as possible.
 This is the introduction stage, where the aim is to catch the attention of online users.

 Customers can reach your website in various ways.
 For example, they may be searching for related products or topics, or they may click through to your site from a sponsored post or social media, for example.
 However you attract visitors to your site, the important thing to note is that at this stage, they aren’t usually in the mindset to buy – they’re just browsing.
 So, you need to put them in a mood to buy through the use of informative, engaging content that’s tailored to their specific needs.

 This is why the main top-of-funnel goal is to provide information about your products or services.
 Whether it’s a tangible product or a piece of software, you need to demonstrate why your product is valuable, how it outshines other competitors, and how it will solve the need or problem of your target consumer.

 There are several ways you can make potential customers aware of what you’re selling (and this is by no means an exhaustive list!):

 These top-of-funnel tactics are a great way to lure potential customers.
 The success of this stage of the ecom funnel in making people aware of your product can be measured by the number of visitors to your website, or specific pages on your site.

-However, only leads who are truly interested in what you’re offering will continue down the funnel with you…and that’s okay.
+However, only leads who are truly interested in what you’re offering will continue down the ecommerce sales funnel with you…and that’s okay.
 You can’t expect that 100% of all visitors will take the next step – it’s more like 50-70%, if you play your cards right.